apache/beam-site/src/documentation/sdks/euphoria.md

   .using(String::valueOf, TypeDescriptors.strings())
   .output();
 ```
-Supplying `TypeDescriptors` will become mandatory when using Kryo as fallback `Coder` is disabled.
+Supplying `TypeDescriptors` becomes mandatory when using Kryo as fallback `Coder` is disabled.

 ### Metrics and Accumulators
 Statistics about job's internals are very helpful during development of distributed jobs.
 Euphoria calls them accumulators.
-They are accessible through environment `Context`, which can be obtained from `Collector` whenever working with it.
+They are accessible through environment `Context`, which can be obtained from `Collector`, whenever working with it.
 It is usually present when zero-to-many output elements are expected from operator.
 For example in case of `FlatMap`.
 ```java
 BeamFlow flow = ...
 Dataset<String> dataset = ..